xmas-ar/xNMS/docs/source/base/installation.md

 -   `config_mode` (default: `"debug"`) Must be set to `"debug"` or `"production"`.
 -   `documentation_url` (default:
-    `"https://enms.readthedocs.io/en/latest/"`) Can be changed if one
+    `"https://xNMS.readthedocs.io/en/latest/"`) Can be changed if one
     wants to host one's own version of the documentation locally.
 Points to the online documentation by default.
--   `git_repository` (default: `""`) Git is used as a version control system for device configurations: this variable is the address of the remote git repository where eNMS will push all device configurations.
+-   `git_repository` (default: `""`) Git is used as a version control system for device configurations: this variable is the address of the remote git repository where xNMS will push all device configurations.
--   `plugin_path`: (default: `"eNMS/plugins"`) location of eNMS plugin
+-   `plugin_path`: (default: `"xNMS/plugins"`) location of xNMS plugin
     extensions and customizations.
 -   `session_timeout_minutes`: (default: `90`).
--   `startup_migration` (default: `"examples"`) Name of the migration to load when eNMS starts for the first time.
+-   `startup_migration` (default: `"examples"`) Name of the migration to load when xNMS starts for the first time.
-    -   By default, when eNMS loads for the first time, it will create a network topology and a number of services and workflows as examples of what the user can do.
+    -   By default, when xNMS loads for the first time, it will create a network topology and a number of services and workflows as examples of what the user can do.
-    -   One can set the migration to `"default"` instead, in which case eNMS will only load what is required for the application to function properly.
+    -   One can set the migration to `"default"` instead, in which case xNMS will only load what is required for the application to function properly.

 #### `authentication` section